 Duration

-The Cleveland Clinic post graduate microsurgery and breast reconstruction fellowship is a one year program with a concentration on advanced reconstructive plastic surgery using microsurgical techniques.
-Fellows enjoy the opportunity to combine clinical activities in operative microsurgery and complex non-microsurgical reconstruction with protected time for clinical research and access to laboratory research.
+The Cleveland Clinic post graduate Microsurgery and Breast Reconstruction fellowship is a one-year program with a concentration on advanced reconstructive plastic surgery using microsurgical and supermicrosurgical techniques.
+Fellows enjoy the opportunity to combine innovative clinical activities in operative microsurgery and complex non-microsurgical reconstruction with protected time for clinical research and access to laboratory research.

 Prerequisite training/selection criteria

-Applicants will have completed an accredited plastic surgery training program in US or Canada prior to the July 1 fellowship start date and must be eligible for licensure in Ohio.
-Outstanding international applicants with current USMLE and ECFMG certification and who qualify for Ohio state licensure are also welcomed.
+Applicants will have completed an accredited plastic surgery training program in the US or Canada prior to the July 1 fellowship start date and should be eligible for licensure in Ohio.
+Outstanding international applicants with current USMLE and ECFMG certification are also welcomed.
+Strong consideration will be given to those applicants who qualify for Ohio state licensure.

 Goals and objectives